massoncheg/forgejo-docs/developer/WORKFLOW.md

 license: 'CC-BY-SA-4.0'
 ---

 Forgejo is a set of commits applied to the Gitea development branch and the stable branches.
-On a regular basis those commits are rebased and modified if necessary to keep working.
+On a regular basis those commits are cherry-picked and modified if necessary to keep working.
 All Forgejo commits are merged into a branch from which binary releases and packages are created and distributed.
 The development workflow is a set of conventions Forgejo developers are expected to follow to work together.

 ## Naming conventions